mpg-age-bioinformatics/myapp/DEPLOYING.md

 ```bash
 docker-compose logs -f server
 ```
-If running cycshare on development mode you will have to start flask from inside the server container:
+If running myapp on development mode you will have to start flask from inside the server container:
 ```
 docker-compose exec server /bin/bash
 flask run --host 0.0.0.0 --port 8000